 You’ll just need to bring cash or use a debit card, if the amount is small enough, and it should work just the same as a certified check.
 In the end, a cashier’s check comes out of the bank’s account instead of your checking account.

 A money order may also be an option, though money orders usually have a limit to their value.
 The U.S. Post Office, for instance, issues money orders, but their limit is only $1,000.
 Money orders typically act the same as a cashier’s check.

-You pay cash and the money is drawn from the issuer’s account, not from your personal checking account.
-Certified checks, on the other hand, can be for any amount as long as sufficient funds are in your checking account.
+You pay cash and the money is drawn from the issuer’s account, not from your personal account.
+Certified checks, on the other hand, can be for any amount as long as you have sufficient funds in your account.